 How much does handyman insurance cost?

 Handyman insurance is relatively inexpensive.
 The typical policy runs between $350 and $1,000 per year.
 The average cost of handyman insurance is $65 per month or $800 per year.
-This is only for the most essential policy that all handymen would need, which is the general liability insurance.
-Of course, if you add more coverages, the cost will increase.
-Below is the breakdown of handyman insurance cost for different coverages:
+This is only for the most essential policy that all handymen would need, which is general liability insurance.
+Of course, if you add more coverage, the cost will increase.
+Below is the breakdown of the handyman insurance costs for different coverages:

 |Handyman insurance coverages||Average costs|

 |General liability insurance||$65 a month|

 |Workers comp insurance||$315 a month|